my-crazy-lab/build-for-me/Notes.md

   - Include `TODO security` notes at sensitive logic areas for later audit
   - Implement basic rate limiting or CAPTCHA where forms exist (even mock ones)

-- Separate interfaces and enums into two distinct TypeScript files.
-  - Always use `import type` when importing interfaces.
-  - When importing, keep enums and interfaces in separate import blocks for clarity.

 - Include clear and thorough code comments, plus a standard header comment at the top of every file covering purpose, details, creation date, and version.
 - Focus heavily on delivering a visually stunning UI with smooth animations and excellent UX.
 - No backend implementation required initially; use mocked/fake data on the client side with clear `TODO backend` comments for future integration.
 - Deployment is out of scope.

----